Sulfate Free Body Wash

 Water is soothing but it can also dry out your skin as it wicks away your own moisture.
 Ever had a really long bath or shower and you come out wrinkly?

-That’s because a lot of moisture has also been sucked out of your skin.
+That’s because a lot of moisture has also been sucked out of your skin (even when using men’s body wash).
 Dermatologists recommend short showers if you have skin issues.
 Keep it within 5-10 minutes.

 It’s also because if you shower for 20-30minutes, you end up putting a lot of product on yourself.
 Whether it be shampoo, conditioner, hair treatment, shaving cream, facial wash, bar soap, and so on.
 The more time you spend, the more product you use, the drier your skin becomes.